 Visit the International English Language Institute (IELI) to learn about costs to study English.

-In order to study at Humboldt State University as an exchange student, the college or university you are currently attending needs to have an approved bilateral exchange agreement with us.
+In order to study at Cal Poly Humboldt as an exchange student, the college or university you are currently attending needs to have an approved bilateral exchange agreement with us.
 Visit our Exchange website for more information.

 It depends on the course content.
 Some of your courses may be considered relevant to your major and others may be compatible with the General Education requirements.

 - Must have a Bologna-compliant degree Indian Schools: 3-year degree must be from a recognized and accredited institution with an NAAC grade of A and be accompanied by a PGD from an institution that is accredited or recognized by the NAAC and/or AICTE.
 Or, a 3-year bachelor’s degree and a 2-year Indian master’s degree (with at least 50% in marks obtained) from NAAC accredited institution.